 Doctoral thesis and postdoc projects

 My research area is x/y/z.
 Does the Nessling Foundation fund this research field?
 We can fund any area of research if the research project in question contributes to the sustainability transformation that protects natural systems, and is grounded in strong sustainability.
-You can also see the previous funding decisions on the website for reference.
+Read here what kind of research and action we support in the general grant call.
+You can also see the previous funding decisions for reference.

-Which fields of research are stressed in the call?
+Which research fields are stressed in the call?
 We do not prioritise or exclude any fields of research in the general call.
 All disciplines are needed and must work together to promote the sustainability transformation.

 I am part of a research group; can I apply and what should I stress in the application?
 You can apply for a personal grant for doctoral thesis or postdoc research as part of a research group.
 The application should focus on your specific contribution to the project.
 Please also briefly describe the overall goals of the project to provide broader context.